Edge Compute Architecture Explained: What You Need to Know

 Maybe the edge is hard to define because not every edge implementation will be the same, and you can’t expect to just replicate what you’ve built in a central datacenter like we used to do with COLO implementations.
 Carl Fugate put this nicely in the delegate wrap-up video.

-Perhaps the best way to start thinking about how use edge computing is to consider what it will take to successfully run an application in the place where it can perform at peak optimalization.
+Perhaps the best way to start thinking about how use edge compute is to consider what it will take to successfully run an application in the place where it can perform at peak optimalization.
 After all, isn’t our job as the operations side of the house to ensure the best user experience possible?
 Of course, we have to do that reliably, repeatably, securely, and in compliance with any regulations.
 The companies at Edge Field Day are building products and solutions to help organizations deploy applications to “the edge” to do just that.

 We had several hardware companies at the first Edge Field Day.